lucasrcruz7/tcc_project/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 ### A fazer
-- Ver sobre mudar a serie e curso
-- Colocar o formulário do cadastro de aluno em um componente separado e implementar ele no modal de update do aluno
-- Na lista de alunos, mostrar a porcentagem de presença
-- Chamada manual
-- Criação do QR code pelo aluno
 - Verificação do QR code
+    - deixar mostrando os alunos que já estão presentes
+    - Fazer um botão de voltar e finalizar chamada (dois fazem a mesma coisa)
+- Email para o responsável do aluno ao concluir a presença
+- Alterar senha

+- Mostrar um toast com a mensagens de erros do backend (tipo quando a senha estiver errada ao fazer login)
-- Trazer todas as informações de presença no aluno
+- Validação no backend